-Crystals hanging from an aluminum pole are all you need to create a glamorous, and sexy feel to your kitchen or dining table.
+Crystals hanging from an aluminium pole are all you need to create a glamorous, and sexy feel to your kitchen or dining table.
 LEDs powered by four AA batteries will cause this light to last for a long time without the need to change a thing and all the time you and your guests will be bathed in glittering, twinkling crystal light.
 Take your Dremel® 8200 and your Dremel® Versatip and simply follow our step-by-step guide below!

 No utilities needed

 900 x 40 mm diameter length of chrome handrail